 Rental assistance funds will be awarded by the Department to local jurisdictions.
 Each jurisdiction will administer the funds to local residents.
 Landlords and tenants should contact their local jurisdiction for more information, or email our customer service desk at email@example.com.

 The Assisted Housing Relief Program will assist tenants affected by the COVID-19 pandemic to bring rental delinquencies current through direct payments to property management companies.
-Tenants in eligible properties will be credited up to five months of rental payments to eliminate their rental debt and prevent eviction.
+Tenants in eligible properties will be credited up to nine months of rental payments to eliminate their rental debt and prevent eviction.

 The program is limited to eligible multifamily communities financed by the Maryland Department of Housing and Community Development’s Community Development Administration with state funds or federal resources, such as the Low-Income Housing Tax Credit program or Rental Housing Works.